Getting Past the Plastic: Exploring Alternatives

 Plastic is a pretty impressive material capable of providing society with all sorts of advantages, and yet it is also responsible for sitting interminably in our landfills, leaching into our soil and water sources, and choking up our oceans.
 Its notable properties, that which make it so lightweight and durable, are also what make it so awful to the environment.

 For starters it is petroleum based for the most part, which means there’s the whole extraction factor to consider, but even beyond that, once it’s processed and manufactured into one of the countless objects we used daily, unfortunately it’s shelf-life outlasts our own.
-It was designed to last, and yet it’s being used for single serving “disposable” items such as bottled drinks, product packaging, grocery bags, and children’s toys (to name but a few).
+It was designed to last, and yet it’s being used for single serving “disposable” items such as bottled drinks, product packaging, grocery bags (see also Bag of the Future), and children’s toys (to name but a few).

 Recycling isn’t quite the solution either.
-While it may lessen the environment impact to a certain extent, the ideal is to dramatically cut back on its use, and thereby avoid the recycling issue altogether.
+While it may lessen the environment impact to a certain extent, the ideal is to dramatically cut back on its use, and thereby avoid the recycling issue altogether (See Europe to Ban Single-Use Plastics).

 Some aspiring young social entrepreneurs from Japan have devised a way to convert seaweed into a packaging material that could replace plastic.
 Kosuke Araki, Noriaki Maetani, and Akira Muraoka, the creative minds behind AMAM Design, have crafted this new potential packing material which they call, “Agar Plastic.”
 It’s essentially derived from red algae and could provide countless consumer applications.
 As a biodegradable, eco-friendly alternative to conventional plastic, the possibilities are endless.